Ash4dev/ash4dev.github.io/README.md

 ## Internships

 ### Data Analytics Intern @SahiBandhu Fintech
+- Enhanced and automated daily customer data discrepancy checks, reducing the discrepancy rate from 12% to 3% to ensure data accuracy and reliability.
+- Streamlined targetted weekly repeat customer analysis with retention metrics such as RFM, CLV and visualizations for effective trend monitoring
+- Built models to determine customer segments, churn probability & next purchase predictions, providing insights for targeted marketing and customer retention strategies.
+- Developed an intuitive UI for the sales team that generates personalized quotations for the latest loan offerings by gold loan providers

 ### Machine Learning Intern, AI4ICPS Innovation Hub (Remote)
 **May 2023 - Jul 2023**